Highlights of Southern Spain - 8 Days

 Seville

 Travel to the vibrant city of Seville, known for its oranges, tapas and flamenco.
 This morning, set off on a walking tour through Seville with your leader.
 Explore narrow streets, hidden squares filled with orange trees and flower-adorned patios and learn about the city’s history.
-Then, visit the Alcazar of Seville – a grand royal palace.
+Then, if you'd like, visit the Alcazar of Seville on an optional tour – a grand royal palace.
 Known as one of the most beautiful in Europe, the Spanish Royal Family still use the Alcazar as their residence!

 Seville